 Our original generated content is created by our dedicated editorial team and includes automobile-related articles and reviews, pricing trends in various local markets, photographs, video clips and live streaming.
 This content covers topics throughout the automobile ownership life cycle, from automobile research, selection and purchase to ownership and maintenance and to eventual replacement.
+In 2018, we launched a new channel focusing on new energy vehicles to accommodate the increasing interest and attention of our users on new energy vehicles.
 Our review writers obtain first-hand experiences by test-driving many newly released vehicle models provided by various automakers.
-Our editorial team at our Beijing headquarters and sales offices located in 78 cities throughout China work closely with automakers, dealers and other industry participants to create automobile related articles.
+We also have an AH-100 Vehicle Rating System which applies standard criteria to measure a comprehensive set of performance-based features of the vehicles on sale, such as safety, dynamics, fuel consumption, comfortableness and driving experience.
+Our AH-100 Vehicle Rating System helps automobile consumers make an easier choice when selecting vehicles to purchase.
+Our editorial team at our Beijing headquarters and sales offices located in 73 cities throughout China work closely with automakers, dealers and other industry participants to create automobile related articles.
 Although automakers may provide us with sample vehicles to test drive, we review all new automobiles independently, based upon our teams' experience and from our users' perspective.